wykwit/epnel/README.md

 "Expression" is the return value of the function assignment.

 > Assignments bind values or expressions to names.
 This means you can also change the behaviour of numbers.

+Number reassignment takes only one argument and returns a value of it's argument's value.
+Similar functionality is attributed to "dereference" in some languages.
+The argument is interpreted as if it's value was typed straight in place of this assignment.

+> Number reassignment reassigns to itself a number corresponding to the value of it's name.

 ### booleans
 You can produce booleans using comparison operators.
 True is equal to 1 and False is equal to 0.